Armed with a few laps in a go-kart and a perplexing amount of self-confidence, my 9-year-old fancies himself an exceptionally talented driver.

 Both owned by Dubby’s Attractions, the same company that owns Xtreme Racing, SpeedZone and LazerPort lay no claims to the fastest karts, but both offer interesting racing experiences.

-SpeedZone offers four tracks including the Tennessee Twister, a wild wooden track that offers twists and turns and tons of fun.
+SpeedZone offers four tracks including the Tennessee Twister, a wild wooden coaster track that offers twists and tight turns and tons of fun.

 LazerPort offers a 50-foot spiral track that drops, twists and turns riders as they race to the bottom.
 The course includes a breathtaking 40-foot hill.